-For criminal issues, contact the local police at the nearest police station.
-The emergency assistance number is 112.
-Always obtain a police report when reporting a crime.
+For non-emergency criminal issues, contact the local police at the nearest police station.
+Always get a police report when reporting a crime.

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia has a Consulate in Bucharest, headed by an Honorary Consul.
-The Consulate provides limited consular services and does not issue passports.
+The Consulate provides limited consular services and doesn't issue passports.

 Australian Consulate, Bucharest

 Telephone:+4 0374 060 845 or +4 0212 062 200